Environmental Management

 - Casio Group Environmental Action Guidelines

-Positioned just below the Vision, the Casio Group Basic Policies on the Environment establish long-term approaches for addressing the three material environmental issues of realizing a decarbonized society, building a recycling society, and living in harmony with nature.
-Next, the Casio Group Environmental Action Guidelines establish a course of action for each value chain from a life-cycle perspective.
-Finally, Casio Green Targets 2024 includes target and KPI for 3 years to be set according to the functions of each organization based on the long-term goals of key environmental issues, and will be promoted in a clear positioning.
+Positioned just below the Vision, the Casio Group Basic Policies on the Environment establish long-term approaches for addressing the focus areas under the environment-related material issue.
+These focus areas are: “Responding to Climate Change,” “Supporting a Recycling Society,” and “Living in Harmony with Nature.”
+Next, the Casio Group Environmental Action Guidelines establish a course of action for each value chain from a product life-cycle perspective.

 Casio Group Environmental Principles